-Which materials can be cut with the CO2 laser?
+What materials can be cut by a CO2 laser?

-To go into the details, the following list displays the main application areas of the laser CO2 ordered by industrial sector.
+To go into the details, the following list displays the main applications of CO2 laser cutting, ordered by industry:

 - Papermaking industry

 - Cutting paper and cardboard

 - The cutting of any kind, and thickness, of wood, especially Plywood and MDF